-LONDON, March 17 The world's biggest banks still could not be dismantled safely more than five years after the collapse of Lehman Brothers, the Bank of England's Deputy Governor for Financial Stability Jon Cunliffe said on Monday.
+LONDON, March 17 (Reuters) - The world’s biggest banks still could not be dismantled safely more than five years after the collapse of Lehman Brothers, the Bank of England’s Deputy Governor for Financial Stability Jon Cunliffe said on Monday.

 Cunliffe said setters of international standards have made progress in reforming banking rules since the U.S. lender went under in September 2008 but more needs to be done.